SRT / VTT / ASS Subtitle Formats

 Subtitle Number | Required | Optional |

-VTT (WebVTT) subtitle format cannot be directly embedded into MP4 files, but you can associate VTT files with MP4 videos through the HTML5
+VTT (WebVTT) subtitle format cannot be directly embedded into MP4 files, but VTT files can be associated with MP4 videos through the HTML5

 <track>

 tag.
-When you open the MP4 in a browser, these associated subtitles can be displayed normally.
+When the MP4 is opened in a browser, these associated subtitles can be displayed correctly.

-Playing MP4 in a Browser Using VTT Subtitles
+Playing MP4 Videos with VTT Subtitles in a Browser

-In HTML5, you can load an MP4 video through the <video>
+In HTML5, you can load MP4 videos using the <video>

-element and associate VTT subtitles to the video using the <track>
+element and associate VTT subtitles with the video using the <track>

 element.